thoughtram/blog/_posts/2015-09-03-forward-references-in-angular-2.md

 ---

-In our article on [Dependency Injection in Angular 2](/angular/2015/05/18/dependency-injection-in-angular-2.html) we explored what dependency injection actually is, and how it is implemented in the Angular 2 framework.
+In our article on [Dependency Injection in Angular](/angular/2015/05/18/dependency-injection-in-angular-2.html) we explored what dependency injection actually is, and how it is implemented in the Angular framework.
 If you haven't read that article yet, I highly recommend you doing so, since this article is based on it.

-In a [another article](/angular/2015/08/20/host-and-visibility-in-angular-2-dependency-injection.html) we even learned about **host** and **visibility of dependencies** as another aspect of Angular 2's DI system.
+In a [another article](/angular/2015/08/20/host-and-visibility-in-angular-2-dependency-injection.html) we even learned about **host** and **visibility of dependencies** as another aspect of Angular's DI system.
 But that doesn't mean that we've already discovered all features of the machinery yet.
 In this article we'll take a look at **forward references**.
-Another tiny, yet useful feature of the DI system in Angular 2.
+Another tiny, yet useful feature of the DI system in Angular.

 <div class="thtrm-toc is-sticky" markdown="1">
 ### TABLE OF CONTENTS